Siddharth Kara: Bonded Labor: Tackling the System of Slavery in South Asia (2012)

 Kara's second non-fiction book on contemporary slavery, Bonded Labor: Tackling the System of Slavery in South Asia, was released by Columbia University Press in October 2012.
-The book focuses on the pervasive system of bonded labor: while sex trafficking is the most profitable form of modern-day slavery, bonded labor is the most prevalent form, encompassing roughly six out of every ten slaves in the world.
+The book focuses on the pervasive system of bonded labor, encompassing roughly six out of every ten slaves in the world.
 Its geographic focus is South Asia, covering such industries as hand-woven-carpet making, tea and rice farming, construction, brick manufacture, and frozen-shrimp production.
-He also follows supply chains directly to Western consumers.
-Kara's concludes with ten specific initiatives to eliminate the system of bonded labor from South Asia.